General rule when applying is: @70F and 30%humidity

 An applied litcoat system field should not exceed 3 square feet.

 Combine 2 x 9V battery (18V) as input.
-This will generate much more illumination.
+This will generate much more illumination. (electric field is proportional to the gradient of the potential.)

 9. Do I need to use a black-light to apply the paint?